mps9506/tbrf/cran-comments.md

 ## Comments

-* This release updates the maintainer email address (same maintainer), I will send confirmation from the previous email address.
-* This release fixes existing notes by adding package anchors to links in package documentation.
+* This release removes dependency on the archived ggalt package fixing ERRORS in current CRAN checks.